luisico/ansible-gitlab-ci-runner/README.md

 Gitlab CI Runner
 ================
-Install Gitlab's CI Multi runner and register a runner.
+Install Gitlab CI Multi runner and register a runner.

 Only docker executor is currently supported.

+Only one runner can be registered per host each time the role is run.
+Already registered runners will be skipped if found by name or token.
+Runners removed from the GitLab CI server will be remove from the host.

 This role adds the official repository, but leaves it disabled.